ThreeMammals/Ocelot/docs/features/servicediscovery.rst

     }
   }

-Finally, in the application's **ConfigureServices** method register a ``ServiceDiscoveryFinderDelegate`` to initialize and return the provider:
+Finally, in the application's **ConfigureServices** method, register a ``ServiceDiscoveryFinderDelegate`` to initialize and return the provider:

 .. code-block:: csharp